OPERA

 🎯 Performance Scales with Difficulty

-OPERA shows larger improvements on more challenging datasets—63.4% relative improvement on MuSiQue versus 25.4% on HotpotQA, suggesting our approach excels at complex multi-hop reasoning.
+OPERA shows larger improvements on more challenging datasets—63.4% relative improvement on Musique versus 25.4% on HotpotQA, suggesting our approach excels at complex multi-hop reasoning.

 🚀 Outperforms RL Baselines

-While BGM achieves only 19.6% EM on MuSiQue, OPERA reaches 39.7% EM, demonstrating that specialized agent architecture provides benefits beyond RL optimization alone.
+While BGM achieves only 19.6% EM on Musique, OPERA reaches 39.7% EM, demonstrating that specialized agent architecture provides benefits beyond RL optimization alone.

 📊 Consistent Improvements